Skip to main content

 • Public Transportation Service Provider (PTSP) - cities, counties, Qualified Entities, special districts, intergovernmental entities, and any other political subdivision or municipal or public corporation that provides public transportation services.

 • Sub-Recipient – any entity that has entered into an agreement with a recipient in order to complete one or more tasks specified in the agreement between the recipient and ODOT.
-These entities include nonprofits, private for-profits, and public entities.
+These entities include, but are not limited to, nonprofits, private for-profits, and public entities.

 Solicitation Schedule